 Liquid Penetrant Testing (LT)

 Liquid penetrant testing (LT) coats the subject material with a liquid or fluorescent dye solution.
-The dye is removed and a developer is applied.
-The developer draws out any defects that may exist in the material, allowing them to be seen easily.
-LT identifies surface level defects only and can be used for all types of materials.
-Fluorescent dyes are developed via ultraviolet radiation and can detect smaller discontinuities than liquid dyes.
-Liquid dyes do not require darkness, making them a more versatile option.
+The operator removes the dye and applies a developer.
+The developer draws out any defects in the material, allowing them to saw quickly. aLT identifies surface-level deficiencies only and applies to all types of materials.
+Fluorescent dyes use ultraviolet radiation and detect more minor discontinuities than liquid dyes.
+Liquid paints do not require darkness, making them a more versatile option.

 Magnetic Particle Testing (MT)